-What Treatments DON’T Work?
+What Treatments DON’T Work or Cost Too Much?

 - Laser Combs — This treatment consists of a comb paired with a low-level laser light.
 You simply comb it through your hair to deliver low-dose laser light to the hair follicles, theoretically stimulating new growth.

 - Hair Oils — Essential oils, Moroccan oil, argan oil and even coconut oil have all been marketed as hair loss remedies at some point, but there is little clinical evidence to suggest that these oils do anything for your hair other than leaving it feeling greasy.

 - Corticosteroids — Corticosteroid injections are usually used to reduce hair loss caused by inflammation.
 These treatments sometimes help with alopecia areata, but they need to be repeated frequently and the hair loss is likely to continue once treatment stops.

 - Topical Corticosteroids — Steroid creams and ointments are also a popular treatment for hair loss, but their long-term benefits have not been studied.